 Faceted citrine gemstones (heated amethyst)

 Enhancing and changing the colour of rocks, minerals and gemstones through the application of heat is almost as old as the gem trade itself.
-Theophrastus the ancient Greek philosopher (c.370-285 BC) documented in his works Theophrastus On Stones, "amethyst loses its colour in the fire like the sapphire and emerald" and years later, Pliny the Elder [23-79 AD] Ancient Roman author, naturalist and philosopher also talks about giving quartz the colour of emeralds and how to change one gemstone into another.
-Sapphire or sapphirus as it was referred to in ancient times is the stone that we know today as lapis lazuli.
+Theophrastus the ancient Greek philosopher (c.370 - 285 BC) documented in his treatise Theophrastus On Stones, "amethyst loses its colour in the fire like the sapphire and emerald" and subsequently Pliny the Elder [23 - 79 AD] Ancient Roman author, naturalist and philosopher talks about "giving quartz the colour of emeralds" and "how to change one gemstone into another".

 "Although the ancients" knew of five species of amethyst, we have at least as many among the jewellers at present, though they are not at the pains to distinguish them by particular names, they divide them in general into Οriental and Occidental.
 The former are very fierce but of great hardness, lustre and beauty, the latter are had from many places particularly Saxony, Germany and Βοhemia".

 It's believed that in the past translucent gemstones of a similar colour were grouped together so amethyst would have been in the same group as fluorite, corundum (blue and violet corundum is better known as sapphire) and possibly even tourmaline.
 Oriental Amethyst was a reference to stones which came from the East and "occidental" means "relating to the West".